mehulagg/gitlab/doc/user/analytics/ci_cd_analytics.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/275991) in GitLab 13.8.

-The **Analytics > CI / CD Analytics** page shows information about the deployment frequency to the `production` environment.
+The **Analytics > CI/CD Analytics** page shows information about the deployment frequency to the `production` environment.
+The environment **must** be named `production` for its deployment information to appear on the graphs.

-NOTE:
-The environment _must_ be named `production` in order for its deployment information to appear on the graphs.

 ![Deployment frequency](img/deployment_frequency_chart_v13_8.png)